Hydra, Theoretical Physics' compute cluster

 module load moduleName loads a module,

-eg. "module load intel-compilers" selects the intel compilers
+eg. "module load openmpi" selects the OpenMPI library

 module unload moduleName removes a module